Please note, all no-show appointments cancellations within 24 hours of appointment time are subject to a $25 fee.

-If you have sleep apnea, continuous positive airway pressure (CPAP) may be able to relieve your symptoms and help you get a restful night’s sleep.
-At The Sleep Lab, sleep specialist Jamil Sulieman, MD, regularly prescribes CPAP to adults and teens.
-To see if you can benefit, make an appointment at the practice in Kaneohe, Hawaii, by calling or clicking the online booking feature today.
+If you have sleep apnea, auto-adjusting positive airway pressure (APAP) may help alleviate your symptoms and improve your sleep quality.
+At The Sleep Lab, sleep specialist Jamil Sulieman, MD, frequently prescribes APAP for adults and teens.
+If APAP isn’t what you prefer, we also offer a more holistic approach to managing sleep apnea.
+To explore all the options available, schedule an appointment at our practice in Kaneohe, Hawaii, by calling us or using our online booking feature today.

 A continuous positive airway pressure (CPAP) machine is a device prescribed to treat sleep apnea.
 It features a mask that goes over your nose and mouth, an oxygen tube, and a small electric motor.
 These components work together to send a steady flow of oxygen to your lungs during sleep.